-The executive committee members have reviewed the voluntary association's cash flow forecast for the year to 30 June 2022 and, in the light of this review and the current financial position, they are satisfied that the voluntary association has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The executive committee members have reviewed the voluntary association's cash flow forecast for the year to 30 June 2023 and, in the light of this review and the current financial position, they are satisfied that the voluntary association has or has access to adequate resources to continue in operational existence for the foreseeable future.

 The external auditors are responsible for independently auditing and reporting on the voluntary association's annual financial statements.
-The annual financial statements have been examined by the voluntary association's external auditors and their report is presented on pages 4 to 6.
+The annual financial statements have been examined by the voluntary association's external auditors and their report is presented on pages 4 to 5.

-The annual financial statements set out on pages 7 to 23, which have been prepared on the going concern basis, were approved by the executive committee on03.
-December 2021.....and were signed on its behalf by:
+The annual financial statements set out on pages 6 to 22, which have been prepared on the going concern basis, were approved by the executive committee onand were signed on its behalf by: